textpattern/textpattern-toolbelt/announcements.md

 ### Twitter

-Deploy just the right amount of understated smugness.

-Thank you tweet to all our amazing GitHub monthly sponsors.

-Follow-up tweet to thank our platform and tooling sponsors: DigitalOcean, BrowserStack, and 1Password.
+Include a 'thank you' to our contributors, GitHub sponsors, platform and tooling sponsors (DigitalOcean, BrowserStack, and 1Password), forum support, cheerleaders.

 ### Hacker News